V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Run the wire out the back channel.
  * You might need to jiggle the other wires to let it feed through.
  * Bundle for safety.
- * M3 screws to secure the stepper, Start all 4 first then final snug.
+ * M3 screws to secure the stepper, start all 4 first, then final snug.

 ![!LR4 yz assm](../img/lr4/yzz3.jpg){: loading=lazy width="600"}